-I encountered that many of my students get confused when it comes to these words.
-Since they have different mother tongues, I do believe that it is more of a general problem than a specific one.
-Most likely, the reason for it is based on the wrong or better said problematic differentiation of the vowels “o“, “u” and the umlaut “ü” in German.
+I encountered that many of my students get confused regarding these words.
+Since they have different mother tongues, I believe it is more of a general problem than a specific one.
+Most likely, the reason for it is based on the wrong or, better said, problematic differentiation of the vowels “o“, “u” and the umlaut “ü” in German.
 The issue is that for many students, “u” and “ü” completely sound the same.
 This might be reasoned in their own language, which does not have any sounds like the German umlauts.
-Another factor that continually contributes to this mix up is that the vowels “o” and “u” sound very similar if one does not pronounce them well.
+Another factor that continually contributes to this mix-up is that the vowels “o” and “u” sound very similar if one does not pronounce them reasonably.
 Since we need to train our brain to remember new words, it takes a lot of time for somebody who studies a foreign language to gain the ability also to understand a word when not pronounced as studied.
 Often, insecurity in the foreign language forms an additional reason for this mix-up.

 But don’t worry, because I will explain the three words and their meaning in the following.

 The German word “kochen” simply means to cook in English.
 It is a regular verb, meaning you can conjugate and use it without any exceptions.
 You can use “kochen” with both the Accusative and the Dative case, depending on what you would like to express.